5jt/Tatin/docs/source/install.md

         C:/Users/JohnDoe/Documents/<tatin-home>

-Future updates will work as expected.
+Updates will then work as expected.

 ??? danger "Reverting to a version older than 0.114.0"